OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/data-lake-analytics/data-lake-analytics-get-started-java-sdk.md

                 adlaParameters.setName(_adlaAccountName);
                 adlaParameters.setProperties(adlaProperties);

-                    /* If this line generates an error message like "hello deep update for property 'DataLakeStoreAccounts' is not supported", please delete hello ADLS and ADLA accounts via hello portal and re-run your script. */
+                    /* If this line generates an error message like "The deep update for property 'DataLakeStoreAccounts' is not supported", please delete the ADLS and ADLA accounts via the portal and re-run your script. */

                 _adlaClient.getAccountOperations().create(_resourceGroupName, _adlaAccountName, adlaParameters);
             }

-            //todo: this changes in hello next version of hello API public static void CreateFile(String path, String contents, boolean force) throws IOException, CloudException {
+            //todo: this changes in the next version of the API public static void CreateFile(String path, String contents, boolean force) throws IOException, CloudException {
                 byte[] bytesContents = contents.getBytes();